-Dr. Charles Sfeir is the Associate Dean of Research in the University of Pittsburgh School of Dental Medicine, an Associate Professor in the Clinical and Translational Science Institute, an Associate Professor in the School of Dental Medicine (Departments of Oral Biology and the Department of Periodontology) and the School of Engineering (Biomedical Engineering), and the Founding Director of the Center for Craniofacial Regeneration.
+Dr. Charles Sfeir is the Associate Dean of Research in the University of Pittsburgh School of Dental Medicine, an Associate Professor in the Clinical and Translational Science Institute, an Associate Professor in the School of Dental Medicine (Departments of Oral Biology and Periodontology) and the School of Engineering (Biomedical Engineering), and the Founding Director of the Center for Craniofacial Regeneration.
 Dr. Sfeir attended Northwestern University, receiving a Doctor of Dental Surgery degree, a PhD in Molecular Biology and Biochemistry, and an MS in Periodontology.
 Prior to attending Northwestern University, he received a Doctor of Dental Surgery from the Université Louis Pasteur – Strasbourg, France.

 Dr. Sfeir’s research program focuses on the following themes/thrusts:

 Bone and dentin tissue engineering, utilizing biomaterials and cellular strategies to regenerate mineralized tissues

 Biomineralization, post-translational modifications of non-collagenous proteins in bone and dentin

 Modulation of the immune system to develop therapies for periodontal disease

 Biodegradable metals, developing load bearing bone fixation devices

 Pulp tissue regeneration

 Dr. Sfeir is a member of the numerous professional societies and organizations, namely:

 Society for Biomaterials